 The SEC also proposes to change how much support a resolution must win—measured by the percentage of the shares voted—in order to be resubmitted in subsequent years.
 The proposal changes these thresholds from 3 percent (first year), 6 percent (second year) and 10 percent (third and subsequent years) to 5 percent, 15 percent and 25 percent Moreover, proposals that win more than 25 percent (but less than 50 percent) support may be excluded in a subsequent year if the support drops by 10 percent from the previous year’s level.

 Please act now to protect your shareholder rights as investors.
-The SEC is accepting comments on the proposed rules until February 3, 2020 although late submissions will still be reviewed.
+The SEC is currently accepting comments on the proposed rules.
 Anyone can submit a comment.
 Submitted comments are public and posted on the SEC website under the rulemaking comment file.

 For more information, please read through USSIF's Shareholder Rights Rulemaking Toolkit.